-D. Violation of Pre-trial Release Conditions
+B. Violation of Pre-trial Release Conditions

-- 1. Judge shall issue a warrant for violation of pre-trial release if the judge: - Receives an application alleging violation; and - b.
+- 1. Judge shall issue a warrant for violation of pre-trial release if the judge: - a.
+Receives an application alleging violation; and

+- b.
 Finds probable cause for the violation. - 2.
-Revocation of release, forfeiture of bail, and the imposition of high bail with restrictive conditions of release may be appropriate under any of the following circumstances:

-(Note: forfeiture may not be appropriate if the defendant has no stake in the bail) - a.
+Revocation of release, forfeiture of bail, and the imposition of high bail with restrictive conditions of release may be appropriate under any of the following circumstances: (Note: forfeiture may not be appropriate if the defendant has no stake in the bail) - a.
 The release violation involved a new act of violence, destruction of property, using a child to coerce or intimidate, sexual aggression, or any form of physical intimidation against the victim; - b.
 The defendant was already at high risk for continued or escalating violence; or - c.
-The new offense involves stalking behavior, threats of harm to the victim, refusal to conform to monitoring requirements, or continued use of alcohol or drugs.
+The new offense involves stalking behavior, threats of harm to the victim, violation of firearms prohibitions, refusal to conform to monitoring requirements, or continued use of alcohol or drugs.

-E. Modification of Pre-trial No-Contact Orders
+C. Modification of Pre-trial No-Contact Orders

-- When the victim requests that a no-contact order by cancelled or modified, court personnel will notify the prosecutor and the defendant of the request. - When the defense or prosecution requests modification or cancellation of the nocontact order, the prosecutor will notify the victim. - 3.
+- 1. When the victim requests that a no-contact order be cancelled or modified, court personnel will notify the prosecutor and the defendant of the request. - 2.
+When the defense or prosecution requests modification or cancellation of the no-contact order, the prosecutor will be directed to notify the victim. - 3.
 In determining whether to cancel or modify a no-contact order the court will consider, in addition to any other appropriate factors, the: - a.
 Preference of the (1) victim, (2) defendant, and (3) prosecutor - b.
 Reason for each party's preference - c.
 Facts of the case - d.
 Defendant's history - e.
 Victim safety - f.
 A review of danger and lethality considerations (per Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases). - 4.
-When a pre-trial no-contact order is modified-but not cancelled-the court will issue a new written pre-trial NCO.
+When a pre-trial no-contact order is modified- but not cancelled-the court will issue a new written pre-trial NCO. - a.
+The new order will be forwarded to the appropriate law enforcement agency in the same manner as the original NCO.